Lucy Lang

 Lucy Lang (born March 13, 1981) is an American attorney, author, and the 11th Inspector General of New York.

 Life

 Born in New York City, Lang is the daughter of Kristina Lang (née Watson) and American actor Stephen Lang, and the granddaughter of Theresa Lang (née Volmer) and education reformer Eugene M. Lang, who founded the I Have A Dream Foundation.
 She has one sister, artist Grace, and two brothers, Daniel and Noah, both filmmakers.

-Lang graduated with high honors from Swarthmore College in 2003 with a degree in Political Science and History and a concentration in Interpretation Theory.
-She earned her J.D. from the Columbia University School of Law in 2006.
+Lang graduated with high honors from Swarthmore College in 2003 with a degree in political science and history and a concentration in interpretation theory.
+She earned her Juris Doctor (J.D.) from the Columbia University School of Law in 2006.

 Since 2009, Lang has been in a relationship with Scott Asher.
 They reside in Harlem with their son and daughter.

 Career

 In 2006, Lang began her career as an Assistant DA in Manhattan under District Attorney Robert M. Morgenthau, first in the Appeals Bureau and later in the Trial Division.
 Under DA Cyrus R. Vance, Jr., she served as Special Counsel to the District Attorney as well as executive director of the in-house think tank, the Manhattan D.A.
 Academy, which expanded legal training for prosecutors and developed prosecutorial reform policy.
 There she created a program called Inside Criminal Justice, a first-of-its kind college class for prosecutors and incarcerated students to study criminal justice together inside of a prison.